Advanced-Systems/anonpy/README.md

 # AnonPy

-Effortlessly interface with the https://anonfiles.com platform and streamline your file upload and download routines in your Python projects.
+Effortlessly interface with the https://anonfiles.com platform for anonymous file sharing.
 This library implements an intuitive CLI, a cleverly designed library and a compact GUI.

 ## Library